Snayff/notquiteparadise/README.md

 In progress:
 * [ ] Configurable - control remapping is in place ready for controller support, as are the foundations for accessibility and player configuration of their game.
-* [ ] Interaction-focused - initial tag systems are in place but are yet to be embedded across the different systems .
-Basic interactions between actions and entities are in place.
+* [ ] Interaction-focused - the interaction system is in place and is easily extensible.
+As new content is added the interactions

 ## Documentation